memgraph/best-practices/datasets/logistics_dataset/README.md

 If you exported the database into separate files, then the script should be tweaked a bit.

-# How to import CYPHRL into Memgraph
+# How to import CYPHERL into Memgraph

 CYPHERL files can be imported using [mgconsole](https://github.com/memgraph/mgconsole?tab=readme-ov-file#export--import-into-memgraph).